-Dr. Kenneth Stoller was an undergraduate at UCLA and completed his pediatrics residency training at the University of California at Los Angeles, School of Medicine, in 1986.
-He was a practicing board certified pediatrician for over two decades, focusing on brain injured children and adults.
+Dr. Stoller graduated from UCLA and completed his pediatrics residency training at the University of California at Los Angeles, School of Medicine, in 1986.
+He was a board certified pediatrician for over two decades, focusing on brain-injured children and adults.
 Dr. Stoller’s area of expertise is functional medicine, also known as integrative medicine.
 He has been working with patients with brain injuries ranging from traumatic brain injury, stroke, autism, cerebral palsy, MS, chemo-brain, and Lyme brain since the late 1990s.

 His knowledge of esoteric complementary medicine has made him a sought after speaker and numerous Integrative Medicine conferences (he is a faculty member of Medical Academy of Pediatric Special Needs), and has been an Adjunct Assistant Professor at the AT Still School of Medicine Arizona, and UNM School of Medicine, Dept. Pediatrics.
 He believes it is tragic that many poorly recognized infectious agents are actually at the root cause of many mental health problems, with perhaps Lyme Disease being the most recognized of the medical illnesses that will cause everything from bipolar depression and dementia, to seizures.
 He believes countless patients have been misdiagnosed with a mental illness when they actually have an untreated infection.